 Wheezing, feeling tired and weak, trouble focusing, swelling, a fast or irregular heartbeat, being short of breath—during activity and/or rest—and sudden weight gain caused by the body holding fluid.
 These are just a few of the symptoms that people with heart failure commonly experience (1).

-If you have heart failure, you share this journey with the approximately 600,000 Canadians that currently live with this condition (2); and the additional 90,000 adults over 40 who are diagnosed annually (3).
-Although coming to grips with how to manage such a diagnosis can be daunting, as can coping with the impacts on your everyday life, there are things that you and your health care providers can do to improve certain aspects of your treatment plan and well-being (4; 6-10).
+If you have heart failure, you share this journey with the approximately 750,000 Canadians that currently live with this condition; and the additional 100,000 who are diagnosed annually (2).
+Although coming to grips with how to manage such a diagnosis can be daunting, as can coping with the impacts on your everyday life, there are things that you and your health care providers can do to improve certain aspects of your treatment plan and well-being (3-14).

 Research on the McMaster Optimal Aging Portal outlines the following three tips for living with heart failure.
 Click on each title for more information.

 As the saying goes, some things are easier said than done.
 Self-care is one such thing.
-When it comes to self-care, some people with heart failure find it hard to implement recommended lifestyle changes—like the physical activity we just discussed (5).
+When it comes to self-care, some people with heart failure find it hard to implement recommended lifestyle changes—like the physical activity we just discussed (4).
 If you are struggling, a variety of methods exist to bolster your self-care efforts.
-These include: 1) working together with your health care provider to create a tailored self-care plan that takes into account your symptoms, needs, preferences, and capabilities; 2) using ‘decision aids’ to assist you in making tough choices; and 3) considering psychological strategies—such as cognitive behavioural therapy—that motivate and help you tackle the negative thoughts and conflicting feelings you may be experiencing (6;7).
+These include: 1) working together with your health care provider to create a tailored self-care plan that takes into account your symptoms, needs, preferences, and capabilities; 2) using ‘decision aids’ to assist you in making tough choices; 3) considering psychological strategies—such as cognitive behavioural therapy—that motivate and help you tackle the negative thoughts and conflicting feelings you may be experiencing; and 4) nurse-led self-care approaches (5-8).

-Hospitalization is a reality for some people with heart failure, as is being re-hospitalized shortly after coming home (8).
-This highlights the importance of transitional care that continues to meet people’s medical needs as they transition from the hospital to their homes (9;10).
+Hospitalization is a reality for some people with heart failure, as is being re-hospitalized shortly after coming home (9).
+This highlights the importance of transitional care that continues to meet people’s medical needs as they transition from the hospital to their homes (10;11).
 This type of care can be received remotely through telephone support or in-person via home visits by a health professional or by attending heart failure clinics.
-Evidence shows that home visiting programs and heart failure clinics can reduce the chances of being readmitted to the hospital and of death within six months after an initial hospitalization due to heart failure.
-If you are facing the challenge of transitioning from a hospital setting to your home, be sure to speak with your health care provider about the transitional care options available to you (11).
+Evidence shows that home visiting programs and heart failure clinics can reduce the chances of being readmitted to the hospital and of death within six months after an initial hospitalization due to heart failure (12-14).
+If you are facing the challenge of transitioning from a hospital setting to your home, be sure to speak with your healthcare provider about the transitional care options available to you.